papagorgio23/AISports_Chatbot/data/nlu.md

 - I want to make some bets this weekend
 - do you think that I could get some picks or something?
 - Who should I bet on tonight?
+- when do you send out your picks?

 ## intent:betting_history
 - What is your betting history?